duhrer/launchpad-guitar/README.md

 4. A Novation Launchpad, configured to use the X-Y note layout (this package is only tested with the original Launchpad, and not a MK2).
 5. Something that actually plays sounds, that can receive MIDI messages, and which shows up as a MIDI instrument.
-For example, this package has been tested with Mainstage, Fluidsynth, and with a JV-1010 connected using a Roland UM-ONE.
+For example, this package has been tested with software packages like Mainstage and Fluidsynth, and with hardware synthesizers like a Roland JV-1010.

 ## Usage Instructions.